zulip/zulip/docs/code-style.rst

 Commit Discipline
 -----------------

-We follow the recommended git practice of "1 minimal coherent change per commit".
+We follow the Git project's own commit discipline practice of "Each commit is a minimal coherent idea".

 Coherency requirements for any commit: